wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/3-understand-office-add-ins-developer-tools.md

 ### Yeoman generator for Office Add-ins

-The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project managed with Visual Studio code or any other editor.
+The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
 The generator can create Office Add-ins for:

 - Excel
 - OneNote